States with the Most UFO Sightings 2020

 UFO sightings by state

-From Tic Tac–shaped objects flying over New York to swirling light balls in California, UFO sightings happen all over the country.
-This chart shows how many UFO sightings were reported in each state, how many sightings there were per 100,000 people, and the overall state rankings of where you’re most likely to spot a UFO.
+This chart shows how many UFO sightings there were per 100,000 people and the overall state rankings of where you’re most likely to spot a UFO.

 Rank